oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Aggregate results from bioinformatics analyses across many samples into a single report.
-MultiQC searches a given directory for analysis logs and compiles a HTML report.
+MultiQC searches a given directory for analysis logs and compiles an HTML report.
 It's a general use tool, perfect for summarising the output from numerous bioinformatics tools.

 **More Information**